KSP-KOS/KOS/doc/source/structures/communication/connection.rst

 There are 2 types of connections.
 The first type is used to communicate with other :struct:`processors <kOSProcessor>` within the same vessel.
 You can obtain a connection by using `CONNECTION` suffix.
 Assuming your vessel has a second processor tagged `'second'` it could look like this::

-  SET PROCESSOR TO PROCESSOR("second").
+  SET MY_PROCESSOR TO PROCESSOR("second").
-  SET CONNECTION TO PROCESSOR:CONNECTION.
+  SET MY_CONNECTION TO MY_PROCESSOR:CONNECTION.

 The second type are connections to other vessels.
 Assuming you have a rover on duna named `'dunarover'` you could obtain a connection to it like this::

-  SET VESSEL TO VESSEL("dunarover").
+  SET MY_VESSEL TO VESSEL("dunarover").
-  SET CONNECTION TO VESSEL:CONNECTION.
+  SET MY_CONNECTION TO MY_VESSEL:CONNECTION.

 Structure
 ---------